-As at the balance sheet date, the 2022 YOA has a payable due to Beazley Management Limited ('BML') of \$24.0K and \$4,029.0K due to BFL.
-These amounts are included in other creditors, disclosed within note 14.
+As at the balance sheet date, the 2022 YOA has a receivable from Beazley Management Limited ('BML') of \$2.8m, and this is included in other debtors, disclosed within note 8.
 BML provides services to the managing agent, and by extension, to the syndicate.

-BFL, the managing agent of Syndicate 4321, is a wholly-owned subsidiary of Beazley plc.
-BFL is responsible for settling intercompany balances with other managed syndicates and net amounts due to/from other related entities.
+BFL, the managing agent of Syndicate 5623, is a wholly-owned subsidiary of Beazley plc.

+BFL as the managing agent of the syndicate is responsible for settling intercompany balances with other managed syndicates and net amounts due to/from other related entities.